It doesn’t feel good to be the oddball parent among family and friends. Here’s what you can do when people criticize your parenting methods.

 And so on.
 When you’re a first time mom and you’re trying hard to hold onto your values, it can suck to hear opposing views.
 You start questioning yourself.
 You feel like you don’t have support.
 Or you’re the topic of conversation at parties once you leave (for the early bedtime, of course!).

-What to do when when others criticize your parenting
+What to do when when people criticize your parenting

 So what do you do?
-How do you respond when others criticize your parenting methods?
+How do you respond when people criticize your parenting methods?

 Remind yourself why you do what you do.